BlazingProxies is fast and cheap, but misleading in its capabilities. Recycled IPs, non-guarantees, no refunds in some cases — questionable at first!

 There are many other small, oddly phrased claims, like how they suggest you can use their proxies to get away with browsing restricted websites while at work, failing to mention that the first thing anyone supervising or monitoring someone’s internet activity would notice is a change in IP address during a certain time.
 Then they’d assume you’re circumventing their firewall for some reason – to watch Netflix, or worse.

 The website hypes up the use of SOCKS protocol, but this requires extra set-up, as well as the use of third-party software to make things easier.
-This is generally not worth the effort, unless the semi-dedicated proxies have slowed to a crawl, in which case this so-called perk is more of a compensation that shouldn’t be necessary in the first place.
+This is generally not worth the effort unless the semi-dedicated proxies have slowed to a crawl, in which case this so-called perk is more of compensation that shouldn’t be necessary in the first place.
 There’s nothing wrong with using HTTPS proxies in almost any case.

 Their IPv6 proxies are in ‘beta testing,’ yet they are the only proxies available that have never used before.
 Not only does that mean that you’re likely to run into problems during beta testing, but the additional premium added on to acquire this feature – which is offered at a base level with other services – makes them less cheap than they initially appear.

-They also claim to be at the forefront in SEO utilization when it comes to proxy services.
+They also claim to be at the forefront of SEO utilization when it comes to proxy services.
 However, many of its competitors offer far better methods of actually leveraging their proxies for keyword extraction and social media integration, which is crucial to SEO these days.
 The biggest shortcoming here is its API, which offers no compatibility with actual social media platforms.

 All its API does is interact with its own shopping carts, allowing you to buy, replace, or cancel proxies.
 Compared to the developments of other companies’ API functionalities, this is nearly useless.
 The idea of an API is to interact smoothly with other platforms and services, not your own.
 Google, Amazon, Instagram, and Twitter, to name a few, all have APIs that willingly integrate with so many other online services, including proxies.

 One intriguing option is its server configuration, with up to 16GB RAM and 1gbpm Speed w/ dedicated proxies on a virtual server that mirrors as your own.
-Nothing suggests that this is fallacious, and if it lives up to those specs, would be a nifty, dynamic tool.
+Nothing suggests that this is fallacious, and if it lives up to those specs, it would be a nifty, dynamic tool.
 I’m not sure in what situation this extreme of a proxy environment would be useful, however, and running a virtual private server is much, much more difficult than developing a more interactive API.
 The latter would be much more useful to everyone, including those using the former.

 The sneaker proxies offer a zero refund policy, which should ring off alarm bells.
 Sneaker proxies are dedicated to the smallest time-sensitive window possible, so they absolutely have to work perfectly on their first use.
 If they don’t, they achieved nothing.
 This is the riskiest proxy to buy with no chance at a refund for this reason, as well as the fact that they are more expensive than a dedicated proxy.
 Enacting a zero refund policy, given all that’s already been said, leads me to believe there have been quite a few attempts to get a refund in the past.